MuhammedZohaib/My-Second-Brain/Probability and Statistics/Statistics.md

 The collection of things having atleast one common chracteristics is known as Population.

 ## Sample:
-A Subset or part of a population is known as a sample.
+A Subset or part of a population selected for study is known as a sample.

 ## Representative Sample:
 A sample that possess all the chracteristics of a population is known as a representative sample.

+A sample that represents the characteristics of the population as closely as possible is called a representative sample.

 ## Random Sample:
 A sample in which each of a member of a population has a chance to be a part of sample is known as a random sample.

+### Simple Random Sample:
+If all samples of the same size selected from a population have the same chance of being selected, we call it simple random sampling.

 ## Census:
 The study of all elements/members of a population is known as census.

 ## Sample Survey:
 The study of all elements/members of a sample is known as sample survey.

+## Element or Member:
+An element or member of a sample or population is a specific subject or object (for example, a person, firm, item, state, or country) about which the information is collected.

 **GIGO** -> Garbage in Garbage out